 Of course, depending on what size and breed of dog you have, you may even be lucky in counting one can as a portion for a day’s food.
 However, even if that’s not the case, you can still decant any remaining canned food into a plastic sealed container.
 Just pop it in the fridge and be sure to use it by the next day to ensure it is still fresh.

 Mixing things up

 It’s worth remembering you don’t need to go for all or nothing if you’re considering purchasing wet food for your dog.
-For instance, you don’t need to feed them solely canned food – or indeed just dry kibble, if your dog likes that.
+For instance, you don’t need to feed them solely wet food – or indeed just dry kibble, if your dog likes that.
 You can give them a mix.

-If you do decide to take this route (perhaps because your dog loves a certain kibble and canned food flavor combo), be careful you don’t overfeed them.
+If you do decide to take this route (perhaps because your dog loves a certain kibble and canned flavor combo), be careful you don’t overfeed them.
 You’ll need to read the feeding guidelines on each pack to get an idea of amounts.
 A good rule of thumb is to serve 50% of the amount you’d usually give your dog for wet and dry food.
 Be prepared for some adjustment though.

 Switching from dry to wet food?

 No problem – just do it gradually.
 If your dog has never had wet food before, it might take some adjustment.
-Even if your pooch has a strong stomach, they may experience issues if you switch from dry food one day to wet food the next.
+Even if your pooch has a strong stomach, they may experience issues if you switch from dry dog food one day to wet food the next.
 Making a gradual change over the space of about a week should give you better results.